How to unlock active directory account lockouts

 Why are Active Directory accounts locked out?

-You may wonder why an Active Directory account can be locked out?
+The check of an AD account lockout status showed that an account was indeed locked.
+You may wonder why an Active Directory account can even be locked out?
 When an account is locked out this means that Active Directory has seen a specified number of incorrect passwords attempted for the user account in question that have exceeded the threshold for locking the account out.

 This is commonly seen with normal end user “fat fingering” of passwords or having the “Caps lock” key turned on when entering the password.
 When an account is locked out, even trying the right password will fail since the lockout basically renders the account unable for use during the specified account lockout duration.